AlaskaAirlines/auro-slideshow/index.md

 The `<auro-slideshow>` component is a wrapper element.
 All slides are slotted content and must be direct children of the component.
 Slides must have assigned `width` and `height` properties to display properly.

 `<auro-slideshow>` is a fully customizable component and does not come with any features turned on by default.
 The features of `<auro-slideshow>` are turned on by including the proper attributes on the element.

+**Note:** If all the slides can fit on the page at once, the slideshow will not activate.
 <!-- AURO-GENERATED-CONTENT:END -->

 ## auro-slideshow use cases